BedOfRoses/BedOfRoses/README.md

 - 👋 Hi, I’m @BedOfRoses
 - 👀 I’m interested in ...
-CS2 and programming
+CS2 and programming.
 - 🌱 I’m currently learning ...
-C++(UnrealEngine), OpenGL, C#(Unity)
+Vulkan.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on game projects in Unreal Engine or Unity.
-- 📫 How to reach me ...
-You don't.

 <!---
 BedOfRoses/BedOfRoses is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.